OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 ### Verify that the project works

 1. Press F5 to begin debugging.
-2. Sign in with your Office 365 account and click the **People** link on the top of the home page.
+2. Sign in with your Office 365 account and click the **People** link at the top of the page.
 3. Verify that your application displays the top relevant people for the current logged-in user.

 ## Exercise 4: Add support for people search and the details page